webpack/changelog-v5/README.md

 (since beta.9)

+## General Tree Shaking improvements

+`export *` has been improved to track more info and do no longer flag the `default` export as used.

 ## Development Production Similarity

 We try to find a good trade-off between build performance in development mode and avoiding production-only problems by improving the similarity between both modes.